ChoGGi/HeatSig_DatFileConverter/README.md

 ### No warranty implied or otherwise!
 ##### Tested on version 2017.09.29.2
 ```
 If Heat Signature changes around how the files are saved you could lose your files, so always backup before doing anything.
 I tried to make it safe, but you get what you pay for.
 be wary using it if there's any update notes mentioning changes to saves
 ```
 ### How to:
 ```
 Start DatFileConverter.exe
 Double click a file to open it in the editor
 You can double right-click in the list to send a file to the recycle bin.
-You can also drop files on DatFileConverter.exe to quickly convert
+You can also drop files on DatFileConverter.exe to convert without opening the GUI.
 ```
 ### DatFileConverter.ini:
 ```